-The typical public engagement approach is to provide early information about the project on lowa DOT's website, hold one or more public meetings during the scoping and conceptual design phase, and present the proposed scope of the project at a later public meeting or online. is someone from a local partner agency that identifies these needs, since bicycle and pedestrian accommodations (other than federally-mandated ADA compliancy activities) are not at the forefront of the minds of most District Office staff.
-The implication is that the local partner agency is then expected to fund the accommodation, since it is often someone from said agency who identified the need.
+The typical public engagement approach is to provide early information about the project on lowa DOT's website, hold one or more public meetings during the scoping and conceptual design phase, and present the proposed scope of the project at a later public meeting or online.
+Instead, the way in which accommodations or complete streets elements become incorporated into projects is that someone taking part in the scoping process identifies the need.
+This need typically must be consistent with an existing plan, or otherwise be justified with evidence of the need for accommodation.
+In most situations, it is someone from a local partner agency that identifies these needs, since bicycle and pedestrian accommodations (other than federally-mandated ADA compliancy activities) have not traditionally been emphasized on highway projects.
+In these situations, lowa DOT has often asked local agencies to partially or fully fund the accommodation.